12-Hour and 40-Hour Temporary Teaching Permits

-The Ohio Department of Education issues 12-hour and 40-hour temporary teaching permits to non-licensed individuals who have a minimum of a bachelor’s degree in OR significant work experience in the subject area to be taught and have been hired to teach in an Ohio school district or STEM school (in accordance with rule 3301-23-41 of Ohio Administrative Code).
+The Ohio Department of Education issues 12-hour and 40-hour temporary teaching permits under Ohio law1 to non-licensed individuals who have a minimum of a bachelor’s degree from an accredited university in OR significant work experience in the subject area to be taught and have been hired to teach in an Ohio school district, STEM school or dropout prevention and recovery community school.

 Educators may teach only the subject area(s) listed on the temporary permit.

-12-Hour Temporary Teaching Permit: Educators are limited to teaching 12 hours a week in the subject area(s) listed on the permit.
+12-Hour Teaching Permit.
+Educators are limited to teaching 12 hours a week in the subject area(s) listed on the permit.
 The one-year permit is valid only in the requesting Ohio school district.

-40-Hour STEM School Permit: Educators are limited to teaching 40 hours a week in the subject area(s) listed on the permit.
+40-Hour STEM School Teaching Permit.
+Educators are limited to teaching 40 hours a week in the subject area(s) listed on the permit.
 The one-year permit is valid only in the requesting Ohio STEM school.
-Please click here to view the list of Ohio schools with STEM Designation.

-Please DO NOT apply for a 12-hour or 40-hour permit (new or renewal) through the Department’s online system until you have completed the two steps below.
-Otherwise, your application may be declined.
+Educators should not apply for a 12-hour or 40-hour permit (new or renewal) through the Department’s online system until they have completed the steps below; otherwise, the application may be declined.

-- Complete the employment process at the Ohio school or district where you are interested in teaching.
+- Complete the employment process at the Ohio school district, STEM school or dropout prevention and recovery community school where they are interested in teaching.

 Office of Educator Licensure